 There is strong evidence from previous research on resistance training (Drinkwater, Pritchett, and Behm, 2007) and rowing (Sarabon et al., 2019) that unstable environments can impair performance.
 Furthermore, it has been suggested that such decrements are associated with a joint stiffening strategy when there is a greater threat to dynamic balance (Adkin et al., 2002; Carpenter et al., 2001).
 It appears that the stability provided by either the locked ergometer or leaning the bicycle ad libitum are sufficient for riders to generate their maximal 1-s crank power.
 Attempting to minimize lean when no lateral support is provided appears to be unstable and clearly inhibits power production.

 Our results may not generalize to maximal power production during overground cycling.
 Lateral bicycle dynamics, friction, tire deformation, aerodynamics, and visual stimuli may all confound the ecological validity of our findings.
 However, the similarity in lean pattern used in the ad-lib condition to overground and treadmill cycling suggests that the dynamics were suitably emulated.
+We discount the idea that cyclists should avoid leaning the bicycle due to a possible increase in tire deformation and hence rolling resistance (Bouillod et al., 2018).
+A bicycle-rider system weighing 80 kg travelling at 65 km hr–1 requires a total mechanical power output of ~1000 W and rolling resistance comprises only 4.5% of total power dissipation (45 W) (Martin et al., 1998).
+We found that trying to avoid lean reduced mechanical power output by 5%.
+Thus, avoiding lean in this scenario would result in a net power deficit unless leaning increased the power dissipation due to rolling resistance to >95 W, which would require a 100% increase in the coefficient of rolling resistance.

 It is also possible that our results may not generalize to elite sprint cyclists.
 The decrease in maximal power when attempting to minimize lean may only be a characteristic of untrained or non-competitive cyclists, as the maximal power of our subject group (982 ± 245 W, 14.3 W kg–1) was well below that reported for elite track cyclists (1791 ± 169 W, 20.8 W kg–1) (Gardner et al., 2007).
 However, we believe the heterogeneity of our subject group provides strong evidence that the effects of bicycle lean likely generalize to riders of all abilities.
 For example, maximal power ranged from 656 to 1412 W, yet maximal power decreased for every subject when attempting to minimize lean.
 Furthermore, it is possible that with enough training, our subjects may have been able to produce greater power when attempting to minimize lean.